ckipp01/andaga/README.md

 The options are obviously just the options I chose, but I felt that the majority of my activities that I had 100% control over (which is the time I'm logging) was able to fit into the following categories: learn, action, rest, and social.
 I also track the place and time of each activity.

+The goal is to eventually replace this project with the [ándaga-core](https://github.com/ckipp01/andaga-core) engine which will store, server, and provide analysis on all things tracked/logged.
+Some of the analysis will be done by [waka-machine](https://github.com/ckipp01/waka-machine) which is a machine learning project build in node to provide predictions about my habits and records.
+This will all be part of the [chronica](https://github.com/ckipp01/chronica) ecoystem.